 AMY GOODMAN: Like?

 BRENDA EKWURZEL: For example, some contrarians will say that the earth has not warmed over the past decade or so.
-And the reality is that eleven of the last twelve — of the twelve hottest years since 1850, when we have sufficient records worldwide, are the hottest on record.
+And the reality is that eleven of the last 12 — of the 12 hottest years since 1850, when we have sufficient records worldwide, are the hottest on record.
 We are on an upward trajectory.
 And to get on media and say that this is not true, it’s simply unacceptable.

 AMY GOODMAN: Promoting scientific spokespeople, another of the studies.
 Meaning?